societe-generale/pysgconnect/CONTRIBUTING.md

 A good review will always help us to improve the quality of our deliverables.
 Reviews are mainly for a feedback which will help the developers to get a different perception.
 To have an effective review, please raise a PR with small amount of changes.
-If you have large amount of changes, the review will be more painful and less effective.
+If you have a large amount of changes, the review will be more painful and less effective.